secuRefeds/web_sloth/README.md

-Here's a refined version of your `README.md` file:

----

 # **web_sloth: Multi-Vulnerability Web Scanner**

-**web_sloth** is a comprehensive multi-vulnerability scanner designed to detect a wide range of web application vulnerabilities, such as Local File Inclusion (LFI), Open Redirects (OR), SQL Injection (SQLi), and Cross-Site Scripting (XSS).
-This tool was created by **OSPOKS** and **M0SAIF-ANTNET** for security researchers and ethical hackers.
+**web_sloth** is a powerful and versatile vulnerability scanner designed to detect various security issues in web applications, including Local File Inclusion (LFI), Open Redirects (OR), SQL Injection (SQLi), and Cross-Site Scripting (XSS).
+This tool, developed by **OSPOKS** and **M0SAIF-ANTNET**, is intended for security researchers, developers, and ethical hackers to assess the security of their web applications.

 ## **Features**

-- **LFI Scanner**: Detects vulnerabilities that allow unauthorized access to server files.
+- **LFI Scanner**: Detects vulnerabilities allowing unauthorized access to files on the server.
-- **Open Redirect Scanner**: Finds potential open redirects that could redirect users to malicious sites.
+- **Open Redirect Scanner**: Identifies potential open redirects that could be exploited to direct users to malicious sites.
-- **SQL Injection Scanner**: Identifies weaknesses that allow arbitrary SQL queries on the database.
+- **SQL Injection Scanner**: Uncovers weaknesses that may permit attackers to execute arbitrary SQL queries on a database.
-- **XSS Scanner**: Locates XSS vulnerabilities that enable malicious script injection.
+- **XSS Scanner**: Locates XSS vulnerabilities that could enable attackers to inject malicious scripts into web pages.
-- **Multi-threaded Scanning**: Enhances performance by running scans across multiple threads.
+- **Multi-threaded Scanning**: Enhances scanning efficiency by using multiple threads for faster operation.
-- **Custom Payloads**: Supports tailored payloads for different application behaviors.
+- **Custom Payloads**: Enables users to provide tailored attack payloads for specific vulnerability types.
-- **Custom Success Criteria**: Allows definition of success markers for precise exploitation detection.
+- **Custom Success Criteria**: Allows users to define specific conditions for identifying successful exploitation attempts.
-- **Simple CLI**: Easy-to-use command-line interface for quick and efficient scans.
+- **Command-line Interface (CLI)**: A simple and intuitive CLI for fast and efficient scanning.
-- **Vulnerable URL Storage**: Option to save identified vulnerable URLs for future analysis.
+- **Vulnerable URL Storage**: Saves vulnerable URLs discovered during the scan for future analysis.

-## **Requirements**
+## **System Requirements**

+Before using **web_sloth**, ensure the following dependencies are installed:

 - **Python 3.x**
 - `webdriver_manager==4.0.2`